 Science, Mathematics, Technology

-In Upper Elementary, students develop a more sophisticated understanding of math by deepening their number sense, particularly with fractional numbers, and by deepening their understanding of basic operations.
+In the Upper School, students develop a more sophisticated understanding of math by deepening their number sense, particularly with fractional numbers, and by deepening their understanding of basic operations.
 The curriculum emphasizes:

 - Algorithms and procedures: In fourth grade, students practice the algorithms for addition, subtraction, multiplication and division with whole numbers as well as with fractions and decimal numbers.
 They move onto solving proportions, computing the area and volume of regular and irregular figures, and composing and solving algebraic equations.
 In sixth grade, students study the main principles of probability, data analysis and number theory, applying the skills they have mastered to these new fields.